mahnoor-shahid/nilm_analyzer/readme.md

 7) Take the reference from NILM_Analyzer to see how Refit_Loader can be accessed and how it's utilities can be used.

 Reference Repository: <br />
-[NILM Analyzer](https://github.com/mahnoor-shahid/nilm_analyzer) = NILM analyzer is more like a user guide that explains how nilm_datasets package can be utilized and explains how they can be analyzed using nilm_datasets package and demonstrates all the basic functionalities that it provides.
+[NILM Analyzer Tutorials](https://github.com/mahnoor-shahid/nilm_analyzer_tutorials) = This repository serves more like a user guide that describes how to use the nilm analyzer package, and demonstrates all the basic functionalities that it provides.
-[Refit Analyzer](https://github.com/mahnoor-shahid/refit_analyzer) = REFIT analyzer is more like a user guide that uses nilm_datasets can be accessed and how to utilize its

 ## Dependencies
 Ensure that the following dependencies are satisfied in your current environment